hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_a_container.md

 # Deploy a sample container

-Now, let's try to deploy some app.
-In this walk-through we choose [Rocket.chat](https://rocket.chat/), a popular open realtime webchat tool.
+Now, let's try to launch a container.
 To complete this tutorial, you need the following:

 - An active account in [Hyper_](hyper.sh)
 - Some credits or credit card info in your account